sgreer81/stephengreer.me/src/blog/4_setting-up-a-vpn-access-server-on-aws-using-terraform.md

 tags: "devops,aws"
 ---

 Using a VPN server is a great way to directly connect to AWS resources like databases or EC2 instances deployed to private subnets.
-Bastion hosts have long been and industry practice for this purpose, but running a VPN server is a great alternative.
+Bastion hosts have long been an industry practice for this purpose, but running a VPN server is a great alternative.

 This article will walk through deploying an [OpenVPN](https://openvpn.net/amazon-cloud/) host on an EC2 instance using Terraform.
 This assumes you have an existing VPC created with both public and private subnets.